Immersive Storytelling Experiences

 “Immersive experiences require novel narrative mechanisms & new language of production… The best technology will not produce the change needed without equal excellence in content production and understanding of immersion as a narrative form” – Creative Industries Review 2017

-On December 14th, Liverpool Screen School welcomed over 200 guests from industry and academia, with over 30 speakers and demos, to discuss the way that Immersive Technologies such as AR, VR, MR and XR are impacting on storytelling.
+On December 14th 2018, Liverpool Screen School welcomed over 200 guests from industry and academia, with 8 panels, and over 30 speakers and demos, to discuss the way that Immersive Technologies such as AR, VR, MR, XR and AI are impacting on storytelling.

 Companies included Marshmallow Laser Feast, Draw and Code, Limbik Theatre, Pilot Theatre, Boom Clap Play, Kinicho, Production Park, The Hatch, Mnemoscene, Immersive Storylab and Charisma.ai.
-There were also a number of demos including a 6 metre immersive dome from Igloo Vision and a Magic Leap, a new Sonic Reality engine by Kinicho and a hololens project by UWE’s Robert Eagle.
+There were also a number of demos including a 6 metre immersive dome from Igloo Vision and a Magic Leap, a new Sonic Reality engine by Kinicho and a preview of Robert Eagle's amazing Through the Wardrobe work.

-Liverpool Screen School’s own work on using immersive technology for storytelling about climate change and their use of mixed reality and augmented reality to create novel storytelling experiences was also on show.
+Liverpool Screen School’s own work on using immersive storytelling for climate change activism and their use of mixed reality and augmented reality to create novel storytelling experiences was also on show.
 The day also included work from the AHRC’s Immersive Experiences programme including projects that enable people to experience a forgotten castle in Sheffield and a digital ghost hunt project in London.

-There were also many other projects on display that give a glimpse into the future, including a project to bring augmented reality to trains across the UK, a holographic theatre in a box, a project that used mixed reality to reconnect Somali communities with heritage, dance and performance projects that blend digital and physical space, and talks about the way that programmers are working with the oral storytelling traditions.
+There were also many other projects on display that give a glimpse into the possibilities, including a project to bring augmented reality to trains across the UK, a project that used mixed reality to reconnect Somali communities with heritage, dance and performance projects that blend digital and physical space, and talks about the way that programmers are working with oral storytelling traditions.
 The event also explored how digital place is affecting physical communities and there were also projects that were using storytelling to tackle health issues and even to question question gender norms.
 People talked about MoCAP, Volumetric Video and new tools for creating more realistic environments and interactions in virtual worlds.